uas2030/uas2030.github.io/content/docs/suas2025/report-airframe.md

 To fine-tune drop timing and optimize descent speed, a relationship between drop height and total fall time was modeled analytically and experimentally.
-The chart in @fig:total-fall-time-vs-free-fall-distance outlines the established correlation, enabling precise configuration of release height versus desired impact velocity.
+The chart in following figure outlines the established correlation, enabling precise configuration of release height versus desired impact velocity.